ArrigoCoen/Faculty_schedule_simulation/Hidden_files/Tesis/README.md

-# Data extraction
+# Thesis

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here we are going to have everything about the thesis.

+We have several folders:

+- Aquelarre
+- Otros
+- PDF
+- Programas
+- TeX: Here we are going to have every TeX document of the thesis.
+- Tramites